-The concept of increasing sea ice thickness on a regional scale is drawn from previous work by team members, including found that pumping 140 cm of seawater onto existing sea ice results in an additional 100 cm of ice thickness.
+The concept of increasing sea ice thickness on a regional scale is drawn from previous work by team members, including and and an additional 100 cm of ice thickness.
 Similarly, showed that flooding a 20 cm layer of snow on top of sea ice can increase sea ice thickness by 70 cm.
 In this study, we seek to build upon this research by testing and validating the effectiveness of these ice thickening also strategies.
 We will examine the effectiveness of draining melt water pools on existing sea ice to prolong the life of the sea ice during the summer months.
 This will be undertaken by drilling small holes in the sea ice during the spring season.